Shiva108/ai-llm-red-team-handbook/docs/Chapter_27_Federated_Learning_Attacks.md

 ## 27.3 Model Poisoning Attacks

-Model poisoning attacks corrupt the global model by submitting malicious parameter updates during federated training rounds.
+Model poisoning is the big one.
+Attackers submit malicious updates during training rounds, and the server has no good way to tell them apart from legitimate contributions.

-### How Model Poisoning Works
+### The Basic Playbook

 Attackers craft gradient updates that:

-1. Appear legitimate to bypass anomaly detection
+1. Look legitimate enough to bypass anomaly detection
-2. Shift model parameters toward attacker-controlled objectives
+2. Push model parameters toward attacker-controlled objectives
-3. Persist through aggregation to influence the global model
+3. Survive aggregation and actually influence the global model
-4. Either degrade overall accuracy (untargeted) or introduce backdoors (targeted)
+4. Either wreck overall accuracy (untargeted) or plant backdoors (targeted)

 ### 27.3.1 Untargeted Model Poisoning